 Check out the breakdown of the score in the table below.

 Overall, the TMs are a super responsive ride, perfect for those that like to bomb the mountain.

 More Info, Current Prices and Where to Buy Online

 If you’re interested in learning more about the TMs, are ready to buy, or would like to research current prices or availability, check out the links below.

-If you want to see how the TMs compared to other all-mountain-freeride bindings or would like to check out some other options, check out the link below.
+If you want to see how the TMs compared to other freeride bindings or would like to check out some other options, check out the link below.